September 13, 2025 4:15 am

 Greco-Roman Period Artifacts in Civilization Museum (NMEC)

-From the year 305 BCE, he declared Egypt an autonomous Ptolemaic state.
-Many cultural changes occurred during this time period when Alexandria was established as Egypt’s capital.
+After Alexander the Great conquered Egypt in 332 BCE, it became part of the Hellenistic culture.
+Ptolemy I, one of Alexander’s most important leaders, then ruled it.
+In 305 BCE, he declared Egypt an autonomous Ptolemaic state.
+Many cultural changes occurred during this time, and people established Alexandria as Egypt’s capital.

 God Nilus NMEC Egypt Fun Tours